Providing education support

 Europe and Africa

-Hamilton – every year, Mohawk College in Hamilton, Canada, selects four students from their Power Engineering program to complete a three-month training program at Birla Carbon.
+Hamilton – Every year, Mohawk College in Hamilton, Canada, selects four students from their Power Engineering program to complete a three-month training program at Birla Carbon.
 The training gives the students hands-on operating experience of the cogeneration power plant, and counts towards their Power Engineering certification.
 In FY2018, we also sponsored the Annual Beach Kids Christmas Party, which was attended by some 60 families and included an educational science-based show.